Doge229/RauruBot/README.md

 Massive thanks to:\n
--Zanaras, for helping with development and server setup\n -Everyone else who helped with development, cause discord.py has really bad documentation\n -Everyone on the TOTK Data Collection and Research Discord server who provided truly obscene amounts of information about the game\n
+-Zanaras, for helping with development and server setup<br>
+-Everyone else who helped with development, cause discord.py has really bad documentation<br>
+-Everyone on the TOTK Data Collection and Research Discord server who provided truly obscene amounts of information about the game<br>
--savage13 and the Object Map team\n
+-savage13 and the Object Map team<br>
--Austin John Plays on Youtube\n
+-Austin John Plays on Youtube<br>
--Suishi on Youtube\n
+-Suishi on Youtube<br>
--riso for their UI icons\n
+-riso for their UI icons<br>
--Shozutko for their map images, and work on various resource documents\n -Everyone else in the botw and totk communities who have created resources for these games\n -glitchtest and phoenixguy123 for their help with the testing process\n
+-Shozutko for their map images, and work on various resource documents<br>
+-Everyone else in the botw and totk communities who have created resources for these games<br>
+-glitchtest and phoenixguy123 for their help with the testing process<br>